 Figure 1.
 Examples of TMA stained with MAGE-A antibody and negative control.
 A: negative control of sample in “B”; B: example of weak stain in 50-75% of cells (same sample as in “A”).
 C: Example of moderate stain in >75% of cells.
 D: Example of intense stain in >75% of the cells.
 Scale Bar = 50 microns.
 Indirect immunoperoxidase stain.

 Figure 2.
 High power microphotographs of examples of TMA stained with MAGE-A antibody (LPR Red Chromogen).
-A: example of weak stain; B: Example of moderate in a sample with pigmented melanocytes; Inset: the difference in stain between a MAGE positive stain (arrow), melanin (black arrowhead), and a negative cell (white arrowhead).
-C: Example of intense stain Scale Bar = 50 microns.
+A: example of weak stain in 75% of the cells; B: Example of moderate stain in 50-75% of the cells in a sample with pigmented melanocytes; Inset: the difference in stain between a MAGE positive stain (arrow), melanin (black arrowhead), and a negative cell (white arrowhead).
+C: Example of intense stain in 50-75% of the cells.
+Scale Bar = 50 microns.
 Indirect Immunoperoxidase stain (LPR).

 Figure 3.
 Kaplan-Meier survival analysis for dogs based on MAGE-A immunohistochemical staining intensity.